 - To search for a pattern (for example, phone numbers, credit card numbers, email addresses, social security numbers, or dates), click Patterns.
 Choose one of the available patterns.
 You can change the language version of the patterns.
 (See Select a different language version for patterns.)

 In the search results, click the plus sign (+) next to the document name to see all occurrences of the word or phrase.
 Then, select the occurrences you want to mark for redaction:

 - To select all occurrences in the list, click Check All.

 - To select individual occurrences, click the check box for each one you want to redact.
 Click the text next to a check box to view the occurrence on the page.

-- To mark none of the occurrences, close the Search window or click New Search to start over.
+- To mark none of the occurrences, close the Search dialog box or click New Search to start over.

 - To mark whole words or partial words (characters) for redaction, select the option under Redaction Mark Options.
-For partial words, click Settings and specify the number and location of the characters for redaction.
+For partial words, select Mark Partial Word(s) For Redaction the Settings dialog box appears.
+In the Settings dialog box, specify the number and location of the characters for redaction.
 Character redaction is useful if you’re searching for a pattern, like credit card numbers, and want to leave part of the number visible for identification purposes.